What parent doesn’t have some form of regret? It goes along with the territory. Parenting is just plain tough.

 What does it take to stop living in denial?
 Too often, it’s when something really painful or dramatic happens.

 You fly into a rage and hit that child that you adore.
 Your son starts smoking weed because he doesn’t know how to fit in with kids that are achieving in school.
-Your 13 year-old daughter sleeps with her boyfriend; she’s angry and confused after the divorce, and he’s “there” for her.
-You get a DWI, after one of those times that you were getting relaxed.
+Your thirteen year-old daughter sleeps with her boyfriend; she’s angry and confused after the divorce, and he’s “there” for her.
+You get arrested for drunk driving, after one of those times that you were getting relaxed.

 Confronting denial takes being brutally honest with yourself.
 It means admitting your mistakes and being willing to be scared and vulnerable.